 MA Language requirements

-In addition, each student must pass one (1) reading exam in a language other than English, usually French, Italian, German, or Spanish.
+Each student must pass one (1) reading exam in a language other than English, usually French, Italian, German, or Spanish.
 Other modern languages may fulfill this requirement, subject to approval of the student's supervisor and the departmental graduate chair, if the language is shown to be particularly relevant to the student's research interests.
 These exams are two (2) hours in duration and dictionaries and grammatical aids are allowed.
 They are set and graded by the relevant language department at the university.